vishwaraj-kumar/aws-iam-user-management-system/README.md

   - ✅ Provide user access to the AWS Management Console
   - ✅ I want to create an IAM user
 - Set a **password** and choose:
-  - User must create a new password on fi rst sign-in
+  - User must create a new password on first sign-in

 <p align="center">
   <img src="Images/image02.png" alt="IAM user create" width="70%"/>